Home

 I'd suggest contacting your local department of health for assistance.
 It sounds like the exterminator did not know what they were doing, since there are products and methods that can effectively kill bedbugs.
 Major companies such as bed bug exterminators that are part of the Service Magic network gaurantee their work, they don't treat and disappear.

 Regarding treatment them yourself, steam is only one part of a treatment plan.
 While it is effective, it only kills those bed bugs and bed bug eggs that are in the line of the steam.
-Others that are hiding deeper inside an object would not be killed.
+Others that are hiding deeper inside

 While I always recommend using a professional exterminator who has great references for bed bug treatment, you can do it yourself.